martido/homebrew-graph/README.md

 You can use the [yEd][1] graph editor to visualize GraphML markup.
 The created markup uses yFiles's extensions to GraphML and heavily relies on defaults to keep the output reasonably small.
 It contains no layout information because yEd already provides an exhaustive set of algorithms.

+## Finding upstream dependencies

+`brew-graph` only shows you the downstream dependencies of your installed formulae or arbitrary formulae arguments.
+If you would like to know which of your installed formulae depend on a given formula, you can use something like the following:

+    brew deps --installed | grep ':.*FORMULA' | awk -F':' '{print $1}'

 [1]: http://www.yworks.com/en/products_yed_about.html
 [2]: http://blog.jpalardy.com/posts/untangling-your-homebrew-dependencies
 [3]: https://docs.brew.sh/How-to-Create-and-Maintain-a-Tap